openshift-evangelists/ocd/README.md

 `ocd` is command line tool designed for engineers working with OpenShift

+This is a proof of concept and not meant to be used for 'real' work.

 ## Installation

 To get started clone the git repo and source the entrypoint.sh script